itsakbargafurov/SQL-constellations/README.md

 # The Final Project

-for CS50's Introduction to Databases with SQL
+for CS50's Introduction to Databases with SQL <br>
 by Akbar Gafurov

 ## Description